Dans-labs/dariah/docs/Business.md

 `4`, and a short description, typically `None`, `Partial`, `Full`, but the number and nature of scores may vary freely between criteria.

-The score of an assessment as a whole s the sum of the individual scores expressed as percentage of the total amount of points that can be assigned.
-A temporary overall score is obtained by treating unfilled scores as having value `0`.
+The score of an assessment as a whole i`s the sum of the individual scores expressed as percentage of the total amount of points that can be assigned.
+A temporary overall score is obtained by treating unfilled scores as having value`0\`.

 However, some criteria may allow scores with a value `-1` (non-applicable).
-If an assessment assigns that score to a criterion, 0 points are added, but points missed from this criterion will be subtracted from the total score. the criterion will not be counted in the average.
+If an assessment assigns that score to a criterion, 0 points are added, but points missed from this criterion will be subtracted from the total score, so that this criterion will not be counted in the average.

 *Example*: Suppose there are four criteria, A, B, C, D.